HackerLoop/rotonde-client.js/README.md

   an action identifier, and the value of the entry is the data for the action.
-- `events`: a list of event identifiers that should be available, and received in response (or not) to the actions sent.
+- `events`: a list of event identifiers that should be available, and received in response to the actions sent; `events` can also be spontaneous.
 - `defs`: a list of additional actions or events identifiers that should be received before starting.
 - `timeout`: ignored is 0, it specifies how long you can wait to receive